hrfang/hrfang.github.io/_posts/2021-07-16-from-ensemble-methods-to-model-averaging-in-deep-learning.md

 minimum than SGD, while SGD results in a lower local minimum than SWA.
 As shown in the left picture, the wider local minimum by SWA achieves lower test error, as compared to SGD.
-It supports that SWA helps find wider local minima, which may improve the generalization and that eventually translates to better test performance.
+It supports the claim that SWA helps find wider local minima, which may improve the generalization and that eventually translates to better test performance.